OHNLP/MedXN/README.md

 - Apache Maven
 - Apache Ant

+If you do not have the prerequisites installed, you may need to download the binary files from their official download sites and add the unzipped bin directories to `PATH`.
+These steps are dependent on your OS.

 ## Installation

 To install MedXN, first clone this repo and enter the project directory as root: